 John M. Rogers, PhD

 Dr. John Rogers is the Director of the Toxicity Assessment Division, National Health and Environmental Effects Research Laboratory, US Environmental Protection Agency, Research Triangle Park, NC.
 Prior to that he served as Chief of the Developmental Biology Branch, and he has been with US EPA for 32 years.
 Dr. Rogers is also a graduate faculty affiliate in the Curriculum in Toxicology, University of North Carolina–Chapel Hill, and Adjunct Professor at North Carolina State University College of Veterinary Medicine.
 He received his PhD in Biology from the University of Miami (FL), and was a National Eye Institute postdoctoral fellow at the University of California–Davis.
 Dr. Rogers’s research addresses mechanisms of abnormal development, including maternally-mediated developmental toxicity, maternal nutrition, and the developmental origins of health and disease.
 Dr. Rogers is a past president of the Teratology Society, a member of the Society of Toxicology (SOT), past president of the Reproductive and Developmental Toxicity Specialty Section of SOT, and a member of the International Society for Developmental Origins of Health and Disease (DOHaD).
 Dr. Rogers has published over 125 peer-reviewed papers, invited reviews and book chapters, and has edited two books.
 Dr. Rogers has received 13 US EPA Scientific and Technical Achievement Awards for his published works and three Bronze Medals for service to US EPA.
-He has two sons and a step-daughter, and lives with his wife in Raleigh.

 Donald G. Stump, PhD, DABT